I am Edgar Žigis. I am a software engineer, biologist, traveler & former semi-pro runner.

 Great experience of leading teams and managing feature deliveries.
 Leading iOS, Android engineering & QA as well as product management.

 Working on a revolutionary project which will definitely disrupt payments on the European scale.
+Supervising and leading the development of mobile payments SDK.

 Started working as a Senior iOS developer, however after 6 months switched the platforms and in March of 2019 started leading the Android team.
 After some time I got promoted to lead the whole Mobile department.
 Main responsibilities - improving Android technical infrastructure and architecture, international Agile team management, technical research, candidate hiring and mentoring.